rupeshthakur8550/My-SQL/README.md

 ```

 ### **d.
 PRIMARY KEY**
-This constraint is used for below requirements,
+This constraint is used for the below requirements:
-		i.
-The PRIMARY KEY constraint uniquely identifies each record in a table.
+1. The PRIMARY KEY constraint uniquely identifies each record in a table.
-		ii.
-Primary keys must contain UNIQUE values, and cannot contain NULL values.
+2. Primary keys must contain UNIQUE values, and cannot contain NULL values.
-		iii.
-A table can have only ONE primary key.
+3. A table can have only ONE primary key.

 ```sql
 CREATE TABLE TABLE_NAME (